-Becoming unexpectedly pregnant can be stressful.
-If you are pregnant and addicted to drugs or other substances, such as alcohol, that overwhelming feeling may be intensified.
-Before you read any further in this article, please know one thing: American Adoptions does not judge.
+If you are overwhelmed because you’re unexpectedly pregnant and are addicted to drugs or other substances, such as alcohol, American Adoptions is here for you.
+American Adoptions does not judge.
 Regardless of whether or not you are pregnant and addicted to drugs, we can still absolutely work with you to create an adoption plan.

 It’s important to know that if you do choose to pursue adoption, there’s an adoptive family out there for every pregnant woman, substance abuse issues or not.
 Here’s how American Adoptions helps women who come to us when they are pregnant and addicted to drugs:

-If a woman contacts American Adoptions early enough in her pregnancy, her adoption specialist will also help her receive access to prenatal care.
-These prenatal care records, along with her self-disclosed Social Medical History form, will be given to her child’s adoptive parents (with personal identifying information redacted).
-The Social Medical History form will ask a woman to disclose information about her family’s medical history and her own, as well as any pertinent facts about substance usage.
+Your adoption specialist will also help you receive access to prenatal care.
+These prenatal care records, along with your self-disclosed Social Medical History form, will be given to the child’s adoptive parents (with personal identifying information redacted).
+The Social Medical History form will ask for information about your family’s medical history and her own, as well as any pertinent facts about substance usage.
 This is where someone “giving a baby up” for adoption due to being a mother on drugs would indicate any substance use.